-We are committed to enhancing, conserving and monitoring biodiversity and habitats on the School estate including our main campus, halls of residence and our 11 acre sports ground.
+We are committed to enhancing, conserving and monitoring biodiversity and habitats on the School estate including our main campus, halls of residence and our 23 acres of playing fields.

-- Working with Mace on the Centre Buildings Redevelopment, the construction company installed a green wall on their portacabin site office - believed to be the first time this has been done in the UK.
-The wall will be transferred to a permanent home on an LSE building.
+- Working with Mace on the Centre Buildings Redevelopment, the construction company installed a green wall on their portacabin site office - believed to be the first time this was done in the UK.
+The green wall has now been transferred to thhe Plazza Cafe wall, facing the new student square, providing a long term home.

 - LSE has a green wall on the Old Building - which as well as regulating temperature and adding to the aesthetics, provides an ideal habitat for wildlife which can help improve local air quality; both by absorbing carbon dioxide and releasing oxygen.